marsbar-toolbox/marsbar/marsbar/doc/source/faq.rst

 example, the shared common path for the correct image filenames is ``/currently/extant/path``.

-To do the fix, you click on Design and choose Change design path to images.
+To do the fix, you click on Design and choose *Change design path to images*.
 In the SPM input window you will see the current root directory printed in bold text.
 In the example above, this would be:
 ``/now/dead/directory``.

 You select ``/currently/extant/path`` using the SPM file selection window that has just appeared.
-If all went well, you can check it has worked; click Design, choose Check image names in design and hope that you get the message ``All images in design appear to exist`` in the matlab window.
+If all went well, you can check it has worked; click Design, choose *Check image names in design* and hope that you get the message ``All images in design appear to exist`` in the matlab window.